More testing sheds light on how virus is spreading in US

 On Monday, the F5 technology company said it was closing its 44-story tower in downtown Seattle after learning an employee had been in contact with someone who tested positive for coronavirus.
 The employee tested negative, but company spokesman Rob Gruening said the tower was closed as a precaution.

-Closing schools and canceling large gatherings are what’s called social distancing, the idea that distancing people will reduce spread.
+Closing schools and canceling large gatherings are what’s called social distancing, the idea that distancing people will reduce the spread of the illness.

 The evidence for those steps is “not as strong as we would like it to be,” Jennifer Nuzzo of the Johns Hopkins Center for Health Security cautioned Monday during a webinar.

-Measures such as school closures have been used during flu outbreaks, and the new coronavirus isn’t acting exactly like flu.
-Moreover, they have downsides.
+Measures such as school closures have been used during flu outbreaks, but the new coronavirus isn’t acting exactly like flu.
+And such steps are not guaranteed to protect.

 “Maybe it makes people more likely to stay at home.
 Maybe it doesn’t if people re-congregate elsewhere,” Nuzzo said.